tgame14/AppliedThermodynamics/README.md

 Pahimar for making his build script open source for me to learn parts :)

 Vswe For his tutorials about Modding, The best ones i have seen so far.

+Eregonous Beef for his multiblock library i have used.

 And Mostly, Thanks to you, the player, i hope you enjoy this as much as i did Making it.